ilchdeveloper/UniqueIPCounter/readme.md

 ---
 Before submitting an assignment, it will be nice to check how it handles this [file](https://ecwid-vgv-storage.s3.eu-central-1.amazonaws.com/ip_addresses.zip).
 Attention - the file weighs about 20Gb, and unzips to about 120Gb.

+The result : Estimated number of unique IP addresses: 1001465283